ajoz/makau/doc/architecture/decisions/0002-handling-card-selection-as-capabilities.md

 - DrawCard <-- immediately drops the selection and just allows to draw a card
 - SelectCard(10S)
 - SelectCard(10D)
-- PlayPickedCards <-- immediately allows to play what is picked, even if one card is picked
+- PlaySelectedCards <-- immediately allows to play what is picked, even if one card is picked
 - PlayCard(5C)
 - PlayCard(10C)